sallonoroff/sallonoroff.github.io/_posts/2011-07-27-electricity.md

 author: mark
 layout: post
 tags:
+  - artsy-fartsy
-  - flowery shite
+  - poem
   - not so tech
-  - words
+  - power
 ---
 _A finger traced along my forearm,_

 _A hand against my neck,_

 _A nail scratched down my back,_

 _Your eyes and mine connect,_

 _Harness this electricity, if only we could,_

 _Then Npower would be fucked._

-&nbsp;